 Bernard Baudry

-On a recent visit to Domaine Bernard Baudry I toured the vineyards with Matthieu Baudry, riding shotgun in his camion, a lumbering and yet agile hulk painted a battleship grey.
+Not long after I bought my house south of Chinon I called in on Domaine Bernard Baudry and toured the vineyards with Matthieu Baudry, riding shotgun in his camion, a lumbering and yet agile hulk painted a battleship grey.
 We drove out across the appellation, to Les Grézeaux, the original Baudry vineyard that sits just across the road, then to Les Granges, a low sandy mound barely rising above the plain of the Vienne and which is naturally prone to flooding.
 Indeed, it was often said Bernard would prune these vines from his rowing boat if he had to.
-Then we headed out past Bernard’s world-famous vegetable garden and up to La Croix Boissée, perhaps the appellation’s most coveted lieu-dit, on a steep south-facing slope above the town of Cravant-les-Coteaux.
+Then we headed out past Bernard’s world-famous vegetable garden and up to La Croix Boissée, one of the appellation’s most coveted lieux-dits, on a steep south-facing slope above the town of Cravant-les-Coteaux.
 There wasn’t time to check out Le Clos Guillot (“we will do that when you come next time”, Matthieu reassured me – and he was true to his word) but there was, of course, time for a tasting at the domaine before we parted company.

 My First Visit